Tanger, Damask, Levant and Byzance

 The first four perfumes from La Route de la Soie collection are served with a sophisticated lightness in the most indulging contemporary form – a gourmand, the oriental’s offspring.
 They are all about us and now, about the present and global olfactive tastes and profiles.
 They convey the message that the past influences keep being transformed, modernized, changed, but only if they are deeply internalized.

 The internalization of a Silk Road Ormonde Jayne served in a gourmand form is presented in an honest, fully self-identifying way.
 I can not think of the house whose spirit of creation trough the whole 20 years reflects and emphasizes more the idea of oriental heritage as a completely inseparable part of identity.
-The oriental heritage is proudly accentuated as one of the pillars of Ormonde Jayne’s olfactive poetics, and the East is always interpreted with emotional closeness we approach to a friend with whom we share unbreakable bonds.
+Within Ormonde Jayne’s olfactive poetics East is always interpreted with emotional closeness we approach to a friend with whom we share unbreakable bonds.

 There is an explicit association on edible citruses in Tanger (tangerines!).
 Barely few would not immediately associate Damask with roses.